A Tale of Two Cities Introduction

 It may be a little lost in the mists of time now, but the French Revolution had the same kind of supercharged resonance for Charles Dickens that WWII has for us today.
 Except while WWII is remembered as a really slick Good vs. Evil event, the French Revolution was terrifyingly nuanced—it involved oppressed people fighting the good fight, winning, and becoming pretty twisted themselves.

-Dickens may be writing about the French Revolution in A Tale of Two Cities, but he’s also exploring human emotions and reactions that aren’t specific to any one historical event.
-As Dickens wrote:
+Dickens wrote A Tale of Two Cities sixty years after the revolution ended—and take it from us: this ain't just a book about the French Revolution.
+Dickens is also exploring human emotions and reactions that aren’t specific to any one historical event.

 Crush humanity out of shape once more, under similar hammers, and it will twist itself into the same tortured forms.
 Sow the same seed of rapacious license and oppression over again, and it will surely yield the same fruit according to its kind.
 (3.15.1)